Peoria Workers' Compensation Attorney

 Peoria is a manufacturing giant in the state of Illinois and home to the production operations of over 200 different companies.
 When workers are injured on the job, the Peoria workers compensation lawyers of Rosenfeld Injury Lawyers LLC are called on to ensure that they receive the medical treatment and financial compensation that they are entitled to receive by state employment laws.

 Nobody who is severely injured, making a living should need to bear the additional stress of trying to make ends meet when medical bills are mounting.
 Paying for healthcare to heal from a workplace injury can be nearly impossible when the victim is unable to return to work and provide for his or her family.

-Rosenfeld Injury Lawyers handles workers compensation cases across Illinois, contact our Peoria workers compensation lawyers today for a free case review.
+Our Chicago workers' compensation lawyer legal team handles workers' comp cases across Illinois.
+Contact our Peoria workers compensation lawyers today for a free case review.

 Causes of Workplace Accidents

 Many manufacturing and construction jobs require constant and repetitive motions throughout workers' days, and they may overexert themselves when handling heavy objects and suffer from workplace injuries.

 These are common work-related injuries, and while employees often have favorable prognoses when seeking medical attention, they can still be sidelined if the injuries require rehabilitation or surgery.
 The more serious injuries that occur at these types of jobs, however, include the following.

 - Pinch point accidents.
 These events occur when a worker has a part of his or her body caught between two moving objects.
 It may result in broken or crushed bones, the loss of a digit or limb or severe disfigurement.

 - Falling objects.
 These are among the most deadly accidents reported in the state because workers are rarely aware of the falling object and sustain severe trauma to the head.
 Traumatic brain injuries can have a long-term impact on cognitive functions, memory, concentration, and maintaining motor skills.